Oral Radiology Experts

 Wireframes

-Here are some of the rough wireframes I created after paper sketching.
-I reviewed these with my primary stakeholder to ensure the prototype layout aligned with the updated design.
+Here are some of the rough wireframes I created review with the primary stakeholder to ensure the updated design would match their vision before proceeding with hi-fi.

 I compared the information architecture of the old website and the prototype.
 It served as a valuable resource for the owner to be able to compare and contrast the changes that were made to improve the flow of the site.